lodgedwhere/lodgedwhere.github.io/essays/global-invariant.md

 Each acts as an effective variable replacing a larger network of relations.

-Yet closure over any finite network carries an unavoidable cost.
-No finite network can satisfy every local constraint simultaneously.
-When closure occurs, most constraints are absorbed into coordinated structure—but a residue necessarily remains: constraints that cannot be simultaneously satisfied given the topology of the network.
+Yet closure over a random finite network in general carries a cost.
+Only few finite networks can satisfy every local constraint simultaneously.
+When closure occurs, most constraints are absorbed into coordinated structure—but a residue often remains: constraints that cannot be simultaneously satisfied given the topology of the network.

 These are defects.